SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 *added!.
 Gang members throughout the world added!
 Random Events in world added!
 Customization of gang added!
 PVP rework* *topic added!*

-*Update here (1.4-2.0)!
+*Update here (1.4-2.1)!
 Custom license plates, Car Derby, Expansion on Hobbie buildings, Crafting System with favours, Safes* *and Stashes, Taking/Consuming substances, Triad Specific buildings, Reworks and Balances (camera fixes, Npcs do more damage* *with guns, recoil etc), bug where tackling will briefly fall through the floor, Substance usage, Triad owned nightclubs,* *bug where xp bar will visually fill 100% when completing rackets, Walking Styles and Race options added.
-Also a bug tool!*
+Also a bug tool* *and button remapping!*

 - **THREAD STARTS HERE!**